AtharvaVengurlekar/Face_Recognition_project/README.md

 pip install -r requirements.txt
 ```

-###🔁 1.
+🔁 1.
 Convert Video to Frames

 ### Extracts image frames from videos placed in the inputs/ folder.
 ```bash
 python video2frames.py
 ```

-##🧬 2.
+🧬 2.
 Generate Face Embeddings
-#Creates ArcFace embeddings for faces detected in the frames.
+###Creates ArcFace embeddings for faces detected in the frames.
-#Embeddings will be stored in either:
+##Embeddings will be stored in either:

 -vector_embeddings_with_angle/ (angle-based Threshold)
 -vector_embeddings_no_angle/ (no Threshold)

-##🕵️ 3.
+###🕵 3.
 Identify Faces in a New Video

-###Compares new video frames against the known embeddings.
+##Compares new video frames against the known embeddings.
 ```bash
 python face_identification_local_video_arc_face.py
 ```